chris-sanders/chris-sanders.github.io/_posts/2020-10-07-argo-in-argo.md

 ```
 If you have the Argo web UI open you'll see a new application added, and after a short sync
 period it will go green.
 Click on the application to see all of the components.
 The sync
-should be relatively fast, nothing has changed since we just deployed it Argo will  verify
+should be relatively fast, nothing has changed since we just deployed it.
+Argo will verify
 they match and not change anything.

 ![argo login](/img/kubernetes/argo-in-argo.png){:.img-shadow .img-rounded}